Vassilis Spanoulis: 2006–07 NBA season

-Spanoulis was traded by the Rockets to the San Antonio Spurs, on July 12, 2007, along with a 2009 second-round draft pick, in exchange for center Jackie Butler, and the rights to Argentinian power forward Luis Scola.
-On August 19, 2007, the Spurs released Spanoulis, giving him the chance to return to Greece to play for Panathinaikos as he had requested.
-This was officially announced on August 23, 2007.
+Spanoulis was traded by the Rockets to the San Antonio Spurs, on 12 July 2007, along with a 2009 second-round draft pick, in exchange for center Jackie Butler, and the rights to Argentinian power forward Luis Scola.
+On 19 August 2007, the Spurs released Spanoulis, giving him the chance to return to Greece to play for Panathinaikos as he had requested.
+This was officially announced on 23 August 2007.

 Reportedly due to "family reasons," Spanoulis decided that he would not remain in the NBA, with his agent going as far as comparing the Rockets' reluctance to break his contract to slavery.
 Spanoulis, instead opted to return to Panathinaikos, to once again play in the Greek Basket League and the EuroLeague.

 In June 2013, Spanoulis claimed that Van Gundy told him on the first day he arrived at Houston that since he was a rookie, and unfamiliar to Van Gundy, he would be benched for the season.
-Spanoulis also claimed that the Rockets' next head coach, Rick Adelman, wanted to keep him, and also that both Tony Parker and Gregg Popovich of the San Antonio Spurs were interested in having him on their team.
+Spanoulis also claimed that the Rockets' next head coach, Rick Adelman, wanted to keep him and that both Tony Parker and Gregg Popovich of the San Antonio Spurs were interested in having him on their team.

 In November 2015, the General Manager of the San Antonio Spurs, R.C.
-Buford, confirmed to the Greek press that the Spurs made the trade for Spanoulis with the intention of keeping him and having him play on their team.
-Buford also confirmed that it was Spanoulis' choice to not play with the Spurs, and to return to play in Greece.
+Buford, confirmed to the Greek press that the Spurs made the trade for Spanoulis to keep him and have him play on their team.
+Buford also confirmed that it was Spanoulis' choice to not play with the Spurs and to return to play in Greece.